 This bill amends the existing law regarding the low-income family postsecondary savings accounts incentive program, specifically altering the role of the state treasurer and the structure of the program.
 Notably, the treasurer will no longer have the authority to accept or approve applications for the program starting in 2028.
 Additionally, the bill reduces the number of grants available from 1,200 to 1,000 applications per year and decreases the number of audits required under the program.
-The audit process for certain withdrawals is also established, allowing for retrospective audits of withdrawals made during the years 2025, 2026, and 2027.
+The audit process for certain withdrawals is also clarified, allowing for retrospective audits of withdrawals made in the years 2025, 2026, and 2027.

 Sub for: 75-650